 According to the current tariff structure, consumers connected to pressure networks with a design greater than 60 bar are distributed in three tariff groups, depending on their level of consumption.
-It is indicated that, in order not to distort the characterization, the supply points have been classified by tariff group taking highest load factors.

-into account the total consumption of each supply point, that is, regardless of the tariff49 to which they have been billed, if applicable, short term contracts Table III.
+It is indicated that, in order not to distort the characterization, the supply points have been classified by tariff group taking into account the total consumption of each supply point, that is, regardless of the tariff58 to which they have been billed, if applicable, short term contracts Table III.
 3 shows the distribution of the number of supplies and their consumption according to the structure of current access tariffs.
 It is observed that 1.3 tariff is the one that concentrates the largest volume of consumption 112 TWh (83% of total consumption for this pressure level).
 According to the tariff definition, these consumers are those with the largest average size, 2,669 GWh, compared to 1,097 GWh, which is the average size of consumers connected to networks greater than 60 bar.
-On the contrary, consumers on the 1.1 tariff barely represent 1.1% of the total consumption of this pressure level, although they concentrate
+On the contrary, consumers on the 1.1 tariff barely represent 1.1% of the total consumption of this pressure level, although they concentrate 35% of the supply points.
+It is observed that, consumers on the 1.1 tariff have the highest load factors.